brookefitzgerald/stars_and_statistics/README.md

-# stars_and_statistics
+# Stars and Statistics
- An exploration of astronometric data on the Hyades star cluster with machine learning methods.
+ An exploration of astronometric data on the Hyades star cluster with machine learning techniques in R.